agapovaelyne/cloud_storage_backend/README.md

   Key operations are logged (authorization, file operations (uploading / downloading / renaming), displaying a list of user files) and their results (INFO level), as well as errors (ERROR level),

-  The log is written to a file [cloudKeeper-backend.log](log/cloudKeeper-backend.log).
+  The log is written to the file [cloudKeeper-backend.log](log/cloudKeeper-backend.log).

 - **Application code is covered with unit-tests using JUnit, Mockito:**